About the training

 Process for progression to registration as a psychotherapist with UPCA/UKCP

 The portfolio is submitted to the training committee as part of the requirements for professional accreditation with UPCA and UKCP.
 The student also undertakes a verbal presentation, of their two year client, to the learning community.

 Venue: Wimbledon Park Hall (Arthur’s Cafe) 170 Arthur’s Road , London SW19 7AQ (just near Wimbledon Park Underground Station)

 Entry requirements are as follows:

-£1250 per annum, comprising £750 paid to the University of Roehampton for attendance on the Advanced Practitioner Programme and £500 to SAFPAC.
-Fees can be paid termly and will be reviewed annually.
+Fees (£1000 per annum (or £375 per term) for the UKCP training and £750 per annum (or £275 per term) for CPD) can be paid termly and will be reviewed annually.
 A one-off charge of £50 for the application for progression onto the register as a clinical member.

 How to apply:

 Please complete the application form: SAFPAC Training Application Form